 Music Theory Games for Kids (Fun, Free & Hands-On)

-Music theory sounds intimidating — but for kids, it's best learned as a game.
-The notes, rhythms, and patterns of theory click fastest when children are laughing, moving, and playing.
+Music theory sounds intimidating, but for kids it's best learned as a game.
+Notes, rhythms, and patterns click fastest when children are laughing, moving, and playing.
 Here are our favorite music theory games for kids: free ones you can play today, the best apps, and color-coded video games that do the teaching for you.

 Free music theory games to play at home

-• Name That Note.
+- Name That Note.
 Play a note on a color-coded bell or piano and have your child name the color, number, or solfege syllable.
-Great for pitch and note recognition.
+Builds pitch and note recognition.

-• Rhythm clap-back.
+- Rhythm clap-back.
 Clap a short rhythm; your child echoes it.
-Build up from two beats to longer patterns — instant rhythm training.
+Build from two beats to longer patterns for instant rhythm training.

-• Musical freeze.
+- Musical freeze.
 Dance while music plays, freeze when it stops.
-Sneaks in active listening and steady beat.
+Pure joy, and sneaky active-listening practice.

-• Note matching / muffin-tin games.
-Hide color-coded notes and match them to bells — a hands-on way to learn the scale.
-(More like this in our preschool music activities.)
+- Note matching / muffin-tin games.
+Hide color-coded notes and match them to bells, a hands-on way to learn the scale.
+(More in our preschool music activities.)

 Free Prodigies tools & games